 Get the Facts on Diversity at AmeriTech College - Draper, Including how This School Compares to Others in the Country.

-Take a Deeper Look at Ethnic Diversity at AmeriTech College - Draper
+Take a Deeper Look at Racial Diversity at AmeriTech College - Draper

-If the data is present, the chart will also display AmeriTech College - Draper faculty diversity.
+If the data is present, the following chart will display AmeriTech College - Draper undergraduate student diversity.

 Review Male/Female Diversity at AmeriTech College - Draper

-When available, the chart below will include the male to female ratio among AmeriTech College - Draper's faculty, as well as students.
+When available, the chart below will include the male to female ratio among AmeriTech College - Draper's undergraduate students.

-We've decided upon the geographic diversity of each school by looking at where students lived before they attended college.
+We have derived the geographic diversity of each school by looking at where matriculated undergraduates lived before they enrolled in college.

-About 32.8% of the students attending AmeriTech College - Draper come from within Utah.
-This puts AmeriTech College - Draper's level of geographic diversity far above the national average and gives it a national geographic diversity ranking of #173.
+A vast majority of undergraduates attending AmeriTech College - Draper come from within Utah.
+This places AmeriTech College - Draper's level of location diversity far below the national average and gives it a national geographic diversity ranking of #3,360.